Bill Grayden

-William Leonard Grayden (born Wilbur Ives; 5 August 1920) is an Australian former politician.
+William Leonard Grayden (born Wilbur Ives; 5 August 1920 – 28 April 2026) was an Australian politician.
 He was a member of parliament across six decades, serving in the Western Australian Legislative Assembly (1947–1949, 1956–1993) and the Australian House of Representatives (1949–1954).
-A World War II veteran, he served as a Liberal with the exception of a brief period as an independent.
+A veteran of the Second World War, he served as a Liberal with the exception of a brief period as an independent.
 Grayden was a backbencher in federal parliament, but later held ministerial office in the state government of Charles Court (1974–1978, 1980–1982).
 His brother David and grandfather Nat Harper were also members of parliament.

 Early life and military service

 Grayden was born Wilbur Ives on 5 August 1920 in Bickley, Western Australia.
 He was one of three children born to Ethel May Harper and Aubrey Leonard Ives, including his younger brother David who also entered politics.
 Grayden's father participated in the landing at Anzac Cove on 25 April 1915, and lost a lung after being shot by a Turkish sniper.
 The marriage broke up and his mother gave the children their step-father's surname after she remarried.
-Grayden is the maternal grandson of Western Australian businessman and politician Nat Harper.
+Grayden was the maternal grandson of Western Australian businessman and politician Nat Harper.

 Grayden was educated at state schools and then at Perth Technical College, as part of an apprenticeship commenced in 1938 as a motor mechanic with Winterbottom Motors.
-He attempted to enlist in the Australian Army when the Second World War broke out in September 1939, but was rejected.
+He attempted to enlist in the Second Australian Imperial Force when the Second World War broke out in September 1939, but was rejected.
 He succeeded the following year after lying about his age.
 Grayden joined the 2/16th Infantry Battalion as a private, but was soon promoted to corporal and then selected to attend Officer Training School in Bonegilla.
 He served on the Syrian campaign and then in 1942 was sent to New Guinea, where he took part in the Kokoda Track campaign, the Battle of Buna–Gona, and the Markham and Ramu Valley campaign.
 He ended the war in Borneo and took part in the Battle of Balikpapan.